Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/README.md

 **[Fantasy Statblocks](https://github.com/javalent/fantasy-statblocks)**

 This plugin makes statblocks go from simple tables in the SRD, to fabulous interactive codeblocks.
 Check out the 13th Age Layout **[included within the Plugin](https://plugins.javalent.com/statblock/layouts/integrated/13a-monster)**.

+> **Important**: We recommend you enable the `Parse Frontmatter for Creatures` setting for maximum benefit.
+This will keep your bestiary up-to-date as changes are made.

 #### Optional